Project

 Kalle

-RE: DA converter versus PWM for laser power - Added by Springuin almost 11 years ago
+RE: DA converter versus PWM for laser power - Added by Springuin about 11 years ago

 The output of the mainboard is an optocoupler; it does not output a voltage, it pulls down the assumed pullup resistor of the power supply.
 The power supply is also assumed to have a input filtering capacitor to filter some noise in the original situation where there is a potentiometer.
 Those two should be sufficient to filter the PWM output.